habitat-sh/habitat-operator/examples/leader/README.md

 Simply run:

-  `kubectl create -f examples/leader/service_group.yml`.
+  `kubectl create -f examples/leader/habitat.yml`.

 This will deploy 3 instances of consul Habitat service.

-Note: Whenever creating a `leader` topology ServiceGroup you have to specify `count` 3 or more and would be best if the number is odd, this is so the election can take place.
+Note: Whenever creating a `leader` topology specify instance `count` of 3 or more and would be best if the number is odd, this is so the election can take place.